Skip to content

 We’ve all been there – staring at a mountain of data, reports piling up, and emails flooding in, yet still feeling paralyzed when it’s time to make a big decision.
-The truth is, more information isn’t always better.
-Indeed, what we really must have is the most relevant information when we need it to make an informed decision.
+The bottom line – most businesses are drowning in data, but are not data ready.
+Indeed, what we need is relevant information – targeted and timely – to make informed decisions.
 Think of it like a detective solving a case – they don’t collect every piece of evidence in the city; they focus on what matters to crack the case.

-In this article, I’ll share with you a 5-step process that results in targeted, relevant information to make a timely, informed decision.
-This information gathering process starts with a decision-maker’s guidance on their information requirements.
-From there the decision team identifies what they know and what they do not know.
+In this article, I’ll share with you a 5-step process to keep your organization data ready.
+As a result, your business can routinely make timely, informed decisions using targeted, relevant information.
+For any type of decision-making, this information collection process starts with a decision-maker identifying their information requirements.
+From there the decision team or process identifies what they know and what they do not know.
 This is their information gap.
-Consequently, this void in information reveals what data they need.
-As a result, they gather what is necessary, clarify it, and deliver the most relevant information they can in the time available.
+As a result, they gather only the information needed for that decision, clarify it, and deliver the most relevant information they can in the time available.
 From there, the decision-maker, armed with the best information, moves forward confidently, assured that their decision will achieve the desired outcome.

 To make informed decisions, it’s crucial to define a clear desired outcome before gathering information.
 For example, this means painting a vivid picture of what you want to achieve, such as “increasing customer retention by 15% in six months” or “reducing production costs by $100,000 this quarter.”
 By doing so, you’ll be able to focus on gathering relevant, time-sensitive information that matters, rather than collecting interesting but useless data.
 Without a doubt, clarity of purpose is essential for effective decision-making and information gathering.

-Step 2: Map Out Your Options, Decision Criteria, and Constraints to Guide Your Information Gathering.
+Step 2: Map Out Your Decision Criteria, Scope and Constraints to Guide Your Information Gathering.

-Besides, defining the desired outcome to gude information gathering, you need to start mapping out your feasible options, key criteria for making the decision, and any constraints.
+Besides, defining the desired outcome to guide information gathering, you need to map out the decision’s scope, key decision criteria, and any constraints.
 With these decision elements described, information gathering and analysis is focused on only what is needed.
 Think of this step as creating your decision blueprint – it’s the foundation that makes everything else easier.
-By getting specific about what you’re choosing between, what matters most, and what limits you’re working within, you’ll save time and make better choices.
-Here’s how to break it down: your decision’s options, criteria, and constraints.
+By getting specific about what you’re choosing between, what matters most, and what limits you’re working within, you’ll save time and make better decisions quickly.
+Here’s how to break it down: your decision’s scope, criteria, and constraints.

 b.
 Define Your Decision Criteria.